0x447a/RandomNameGenerator/README.md

 # RandomNameGenerator
-This is a project based learning project.
+This is a project based learning exercise.